bparanj/crystal/programming/iac/docs/deployer/credentials.md

 If you need to run a command as a specific user and source their `.bashrc`, you can use the `become` and `become_user` directives to switch users.
 However, note that directly sourcing `.bashrc` might not always work as expected in non-interactive shells (like when running commands through Ansible), since `.bashrc` may contain conditions that exit early if the shell is not interactive.

-A more reliable approach might involve directly exporting the needed environment variables within the task or including a specific script to set up the environment.
+A more reliable approach might involve directly exporting the needed environment variables within the task or  a specific script to set up the environment.
 Here's an adjusted example where you source `.bashrc` and run a command, ensuring that the `.bashrc` execution context is suitable for your operation:

 ```yaml
 - name: Source .bashrc and execute a command